Fitapreta A Laranja Mecânica

 The grapes are gently pressed and left to macerate for a week with a small amount (10-15%) of remaining juice still inside the grapes.
 After one week, these grapes are pressed again, and the wine is made only with the concentrated juice from the second pressing, which ferments spontaneously in stainless steel, and goes through malolactic fermentation.
 No sulfur is added until the end of fermentation.
 The wine is stabilized with bentonite and bottled unfiltered.
 This is a vegan wine.

 LOCATION, SOIL, CLIMATE:

-The Alentejo is a large region in southeastern central Portugal, which is one of the agricultural centers of the country.
-The climate is Atlantic-Mediterranean, with significant diurnal-nocturnal temperature differences.
-This temperature range produces fruit with a natural combination of maturity and freshness.
-The Alentejo sees 3,000 hours of annual sunshine and 600mm of annual rainfall, less than 15% of which falls during the growing season.
-These vineyards are planted to rocky schist at 300-400m elevation above sea level.
+Alentejo is a large region in southeastern central Portugal, which is one of the agricultural centers of the country.
+The climate is Atlantic-Mediterranean, with significant temperature differences between day and night.
+This temperature range produces fruit with a natural combination of ripeness and freshness.
+Alentejo sees 3,000 hours of annual sunshine, making it Portugal’s sunniest region, and only 600mm of annual rainfall—less than 15% of which falls during the growing season.
+These vineyards are planted in rocky schist at 300-400m elevation above sea level.

-Honey orange in color, very exuberant nose, notes of candied orange and some quince.
-A wine with a lot of texture on the palate and great freshness.
+Honey orange in color with a very exuberant nose, showing notes of candied orange and quince.
+The wine has a lot of texture on the palate but finishes with great freshness.